 Numb Feet When Running?
 Here Are 8 Possible Causes + Fixes

-Although it may seem like a welcomed sensation to a runner with sore, achy feet, numb feet, or tingling in the feet or toes when running can be an equally disturbing and uncomfortable sensation.
+Although numb feet or tingling in the feet or toes may seem like a welcomed sensation to a runner who has sore, achy feet, numbness in the feet when running can be an equally disturbing and uncomfortable sensation.

-Fortunately, numbness in your toes or feet when running can often be remedied with a few simple changes to your footwear, but remedying the issue is contingent upon identifying the root cause of the numbness.
+Fortunately, numbness in your toes or feet when running can often be remedied with a few simple changes to your footwear, but fixing the issue is contingent upon identifying the root cause.

-If you’re not sure where to start, keep reading to learn about what may cause numbness in your toes and feet when running and what to do about it.
+If you’re not sure where to start, keep reading to learn about what might be causing numbness in your toes and feet when running and what to do about it.

 What Is Foot Numbness from Running?

-First, it’s important to clarify what we are talking about.
+First, it’s important to clarify what we are talking about with “numb feet from running.”

 The sensation may also be experienced as a combination of numbness and a tingling sensation like the classic “pins and needles” feeling people describe after sitting cross-legged for an extended period of time.
-This tingling or prickling feeling is called paresthesia.
+This tingling or prickling feeling is called paresthesia.2Paresthesia: When to pin down a cause. (n.d.).
+Cleveland Clinic. https://my.clevelandclinic.org/health/symptoms/24932-paresthesia

 There are several potential causes of numbness in your toes or feet when running, but the general trend is that one or more nerves in the foot are being compressed or compromised in some way.